Gladiolus murielae: Taxonomy

 The species was first described as Acidanthera bicolor by Christian Hochstetter in 1844.
 In 1973, Wessel Marais included the genus Acidanthera in Gladiolus.
-As the name Gladiolus bicolor had already been published by John Gilbert Baker in 1877 for a different species of Gladiolus, Marais needed another name.
+As the name Gladiolus bicolor had already been published by Carl Peter Thunberg in 1784, for a taxon now considered to be the same as Sparaxis villosa, and in 1877 again by John Gilbert Baker, as a nomen novum for Gladiolus luteus Klatt non Lam., a taxon now considered to be the same as Gladiolus virescens, Marais needed another name.
 He chose to call the species Gladiolus callianthus.
-Marais was apparently unaware that James Kelway had already published the name Gladiolus murielae in 1932, so that the name "G. callianthus" was superfluous.
-The epithet murielae honours Muriel Erskine; her husband had collected in Ethiopia the specimen on which Kelway based the name.
+Marais was apparently unaware that nurseryman James Kelway had already validly published the name Gladiolus murielae in 1932, so that the name G. callianthus was superfluous.
+Kelway published the name in The Gardeners' Chronicle, a horticultural magazine mostly overlooked by botanists.
+The epithet murielae honours Muriel Erskine; her husband E.N.
+Erskine had collected the specimen in Ethiopia on which Kelway based the name.

 The species is often still offered for sale under the name Acidanthera bicolor, sometimes with murielae added as an infraspecific name, or even as the cultivar name 'Murielae'.